evan1417/Research/README.md

 # Research
-This repositorty is for code I need during research
+This repository is for code I need during research